Alfresco/alfresco-identity-service/upgrade.md

 ### General upgrade procedure

-For upgrading Alfresco Identity Management Service we are mainly following the Keycloak upgrade procedure.
+For upgrading Alfresco Identity Management Service we are mainly following the Keycloak [upgrade procedure](https://www.keycloak.org/docs/latest/upgrading/).
-We will be explaining how to do it if you are using our out of the box distribution or Kubernetes deployment.
+We will be explaining how to do it if you are using our out-of-the-box distribution or Kubernetes deployment.
-However depending on the environment you are using you should follow these high-level steps:
+However, depending on the environment you are using you should follow these high-level steps:

-1. Prior to applying the upgrade, [handle any open transactions](https://www.keycloak.org/docs/4.8/server_admin/#user-session-management) and delete the data/tx-object-store/ transaction directory.
+1. Prior to applying the upgrade, handle any open transactions and delete the data/tx-object-store/ transaction directory.

 2. Back up the old installation (configuration, themes, and so on).